-First, SEGs, like many traditional solutions, rely on reputation and fingerprint-based detection technology that scans for known malware signatures and blacklisted IPs and senders.
+First, SEGs, like many traditional solutions, rely on reputation and email fingerprint detection technology that scans for known malware signatures and blacklisted IPs and senders.
 Second, because a SEG sits in front of Microsoft 365’s architecture, SEGs are not effective against account takeover, one of the more popular Microsoft 365 email attacks.
 Once an intruder is inside Microsoft 365, a SEG cannot detect the insider activity and the ensuing phishing, malware, or spear phishing attacks that hackers carry out inside the system.

 Additionally, deploying a SEG requires an MX record change, an undertaking for SMBs with little to no IT and an additional burden for busy MSPs.
 And because the SEG can be identified with an MX-record lookup, cybercriminals can adjust their methods to bypass the SEG.
 Finally, some SEGs require EOP to be disabled in order to function, eliminating the benefit of the layered protection of both the SEG and EOP.